-In addition, in 2021, still in the framework of the Creative Europe programme and the Media and Audiovisual Action Plan, the Commission will launch an awareness campaign on Gender & Diversity focusing on audiovisual and news media.
-The goal is to advocate the need to foster diversity in all the roles of the value chain in order to renew representations and allow the industry to remain vibrant and rich.
+In addition, in 2021, within the framework of the Creative Europe programme and the Media and Audiovisual Action Plan, the Commission - in partnership with Collectif 50/50 - launched the CharactHer awareness campaign on Gender & Diversity, focused on the audiovisual and news media sectors.

-The campaign will aim to dismantle persistent imbalances, including the fact that some professions are still perceived as “masculine” and considered as inaccessible by certain segments of the population.
-This perception provokes widespread self-censorship among young women or people from less privileged backgrounds who do not dare to project themselves into the media and audiovisual industry.
-The campaign will therefore spotlight diverse female European professionals in order to make a wide range of professions known and foster inclusion of women and less privileged groups of the population in these careers.
+CharactHer aims to dismantle persistent imbalances, including the fact that some professions are still perceived as “masculine” and considered inaccessible by certain segments of the population.
+This perception provokes widespread self-censorship among young women or people from less privileged backgrounds, who do not dare to project themselves into the media and AV industry.

 The campaign places the spotlight onto twelve female European professionals working in diverse positions in the AV and news media sectors.
 The 3-minute videos dedicated to each portrait allow the audience to discover their professional and her career path.